Privatization of Synthetic Gaze: Attenuating State Signatures in Diffusion-Generated Eye Movements: Conclusions

 \section{Conclusions}

-In this work, we investigated whether synthetic gaze preserves correlations with subjective reports (e.g., fatigue, task difficulty, etc.).
-We used GazeBase as our testbed and generated synthetic eye-movement sequences with an updated DiffEyeSyn framework.
-We then computed Spearman correlations between 58 interpretable eye-movement features and three subjective ratings for horizontal saccades, random saccades, and reading.
-The synthetic data showed consistently weaker and less reliable associations between subjective reports and features such as saccade rate and fixation drift.
-Only a few residual effects appeared in specific rounds and tasks.
-These findings suggest that, under our training setup, gaze synthesis privatizes internal state information, maintains realistic oculomotor dynamics, and largely disrupts the mapping from subjective fatigue and difficulty to eye-movement features.
-For many gaze-based applications, such as privacy-preserving headsets, eye-tracking-based gaming modules, or new benchmarking, this combination of high-fidelity signal and reduced state visibility could be effective from a privacy perspective.
+In this work, we investigated whether diffusion-generated synthetic gaze preserves associations between eye-movement features and subjective reports of internal states, such as fatigue and task difficulty.
+Using GazeBase as our testbed, we generated synthetic eye movement sequences with an updated DiffEyeSyn framework and computed Spearman correlations between 58 interpretable gaze features and three subjective ratings across horizontal saccades, random oblique saccades, and reading.
+Overall, synthetic gaze exhibited weaker and less reliable feature-rating associations than real gaze, with only limited residual effects in specific rounds and tasks.
+The classifier-based validation further showed weak and inconsistent recoverability of binary state under a subject-disjoint protocol.
+These findings support describing the proposed approach as privacy-aware synthetic gaze generation that attenuates measured state signatures while preserving task-relevant oculomotor structure, rather than as a method that provides formal or complete privacy protection.